phil-opp/blog_os/posts/DRAFT-paging.md

 ### Safety
 We used an `unsafe` block in `map_to` to convert the raw `P4` pointer to a `&mut` reference.
 That's bad.
 It's now possible that the `&mut` reference is not exclusive, which breaks Rust's guarantees.
 It's only a matter time before we run into a data race.
 For example, imagine that one thread maps an entry to `frame_A` and another thread (on the same core) tries to map the same entry to `frame_B`.

 The problem is that there's no clear _owner_ for the page tables.
-So let's define the ownership!
+So let's define page table ownership!

 ### Page Table Ownership
 We define the following:

 > A page table owns all of its subtables.

-We already obey this rule: To get a reference to a table, we need to lend it from its parent table through the `next_table` method.
+We already obey this rule: To get a reference to a table, we need to borrow it from its parent table through the `next_table` method.
 But who owns the P4 table?

 > The recursively mapped P4 table is owned by a `RecursivePageTable` struct.